 Low-interest financing is available through tax-exempt industrial development revenue bonds (IDB).
 Eligible IDB industrial activities include assembly, fabrication, manufacturing, and processing.
-For more information, call Curtis Cannon at 661-267-5125, or visit the California State Treasurer's website.
+For more information, call the Economic Development Division at 661-267-5125, or visit the California State Treasurer's website.

 Small Business Development Center Business Counseling